 You are after a team who are friendly, enthusiastic about their work, reliable, trustworthy and have a good reputation.You want to feel relaxed and reassured that everything will go to plan and run smoothly leading up to your day and especially on the actual day.
 It is important to seek as much help from your local area as possible before you look further afield for suppliers that fit your needs.
 It is also essential you feel they are as excited as you are about your day to come round.

-We are blessed with the internet, so use it to your full advantage when searching for suppliers, scrolling their website to see their portfolio to see whether they suit the style you are after and what services they can offer you, checking their social media accounts, and reading reviews and testimonials to see what other bride and grooms experiences were using them.
+We are blessed with the internet, so use it to your full advantage when searching for wedding suppliers, scrolling their website to see their portfolio to see whether they suit the style you are after and what services they can offer you, checking their social media accounts, and reading reviews and testimonials to see what other couples experiences were using them.